saylesss88/nix-book/src/nix/hardening_networking.md

   - [Cool Graphic Showing Secure Connections with Tor](https://torproject.github.io/manual/secure-connections/)

 #### Mullvad-Browser

+Rather than try to tweak a browser into fingerprinting submission, I recommend using either Tor or Mullvad-Browser when fingerprintability is the highest issue.
+Both Tor and Mullvad-Browser were designed specifically for this purpose and you likely won't get as much out of tweaking another browser.

 Mullvad-Browser is free and open-source and was developed by the Tor Project in collaboration with Mullvad VPN.(Another Firefox Derivative).
 It is also the top